johnalison/WorkingPhilosophy/Books.md

  - Internal organs are malleable
  - We have 100x more c02 in our bodies than o2.
  - We exhale more than we breath in, 85% of fat loss through CO2
- - CO2 si the chief hormone in the body, only one that is produced by every tissue and acts on every organ.
+ - CO2 is the chief hormone in the body, only one that is produced by every tissue and acts on every organ.
  - Lungs absorb only about 1/4 of the available o2
  - Prayer heals, esp when its practiced at 5.5. breaths/min
  - Just as we've been a culture of over eaters, we've also become a culture of over breathers